 The Wittliff Collections comprise a research archive, exhibition gallery, and special collections library established in 1986 as a partnership between Texas State University, the Albert B. Alkek Library, and founding donors Sally and Bill Wittliff.
 From the beginning, our mission has been to collect, preserve, and share the creative legacy of the Southwest and to foster the region’s inimitable “Spirit of Place” in the wider world.

-What began thirty-four years ago with the personal papers of author and folklorist J. Frank Dobie has grown to include more than 500 prized collections in Southwestern literature, Southwestern and Mexican photography, and Texas music.
+What began thirty-five years ago with the personal papers of author and folklorist J. Frank Dobie has grown to include more than 500 prized collections in Southwestern literature, Southwestern and Mexican photography, and Texas music.
 Plans are underway to launch a fourth collecting pillar devoted to film and television.

 Among our many treasures are the papers of literary luminaries such as Cormac McCarthy, Sam Shepard, John Graves, Sandra Cisneros, Naomi Shihab Nye, and Mary Karr, as well as the entire Texas Monthly archive and the King of the Hill collection.
 The Wittliff’s photography collection boasts acclaimed artists such as Graciela Iturbide, Keith Carter, Kate Breakey, Rocky Schenck, and Edward S. Curtis.
 The Texas Music Collection is anchored by names known around the world, including Willie Nelson, Ray Benson, and Jerry Jeff Walker.
 The Wittliff’s most beloved collection by far is the Lonesome Dove Production Archive, featuring costumes, props, sketches, artifacts, and photographs from the award-winning Lonesome Dove television miniseries.